TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-setup.md

       ]
   ```

-4. Next, select the table for which you want to configure incremental refresh
-5. Set the `EnableRefreshPolicy` property on the table to `True`:
+4. __Enable the Table Refresh Policy:__ Next, select the table for which you want to configure incremental refresh.
+Set the `EnableRefreshPolicy` property on the table to `True`:

   <br></br>